This page has received an initial medical review and is currently under review by a member of our medical expert panel.

 Although there are many different brands and models, CPAP devices have certain standard components.

-- Mask: The mask delivers the pressurized air into the nose and/or mouth so that it can hold the airway open.
+• Mask: The mask delivers the pressurized air into the nose and/or mouth so that the airway is gently stented in an open position for normal breathing during sleep. it can hold the airway open.
 There are many styles of CPAP masks, and they typically include straps to hold the mask in place.

-- Humidifier: Many CPAP devices have a heated humidifier that uses water from an attached reservoir to add moisture to the airflow.
-The humidifier is generally used to reduce discomfort from dryness in the nose caused by the stream of pressurized air.
+• Humidifier: Mostany CPAP devices have a heated humidifier that uses water from an attached reservoir to add moisture to the airflow.
+The humidifier is generally used to reduce discomfort from dryness in the nose or mouth caused by the stream of pressurized air.
+The humidification may be adjusted up or down for comfort or the CPAP user may elect to turn it off.

 Types of CPAP Masks

-Before using CPAP, a doctor or sleep specialist will help select a mask.
+Before using CPAP, a doctor or sleep specialist can help you select a mask.
 There are several different types of masks available.

-- Nasal pillows: Instead of going over the nose, a nasal pillow mask sits under the nose and above the upper lip.
-The mask may have prongs that fit into each nostril to deliver the pressurized air from the CPAP machine.
+• Nasal pillows or nasal cradle masks: Instead of going over the nose, a nasal pillow mask or nasal cradle mask sits under the nose and above the upper lip.
+Nasal pillow masks may have two flexible silicone prongs that seal just inside the rim of each nostril to deliver the pressurized air from the CPAP machine.
+A nasal cradle mask sits at the base of the nose, with a flexible silicone opening that seals around the nostril openings to conduct air into the nasal cavity.

 A CPAP mask needs to fit properly against the face so that there are no air leaks.
 In addition, a mask needs to be comfortable enough that it can be used night after night.
 Different types of straps and cushions are available to help hold the mask in place and make it more comfortable to wear.